 - – Advanced knowledge of Microsoft Office and Google Docs.

 - – High level of energy and enthusiasm.

 - – Independent worker willing to take on all tasks—glamorous and otherwise.

 - – Interest in parks, public space, “green” technology, New York City and its politics, urban design, and preferably the Lower East Side of Manhattan.

 - – Must be able to commit to a minimum of 3+ days per week (full-time preferred), and be currently enrolled in school.

-- – Top-notch academic credentials and some professional experience preferred.
+- – Some professional experience preferred.